| |

 Pineapple coleslaw combines the crispness of cabbage and carrots with the sweetness of crushed pineapple, dressed in a creamy blend of mayonnaise and tangy vinegar.
 It is a perfect side dish for BBQ and is even delicious on top of BBQ pork sandwiches and fish tacos.

 This easy recipe will transport your taste buds to the tropics.
-It’s a delicious twist on the classic side dish with the addition of pineapple and is very similiar to Hawaiian coleslaw.
+It’s a delicious twist on the classic side dish, featuring the addition of pineapple and very similar to Hawaiian coleslaw.

-1. Easy to make: This recipe is incredibly easy to make, taking only about 10 minutes of prep time and no cooking required.
-It uses convenience items you can find at your local grocery store: packaged coleslaw mix and canned pineapple.
+• Easy to make: This recipe is incredibly easy to prepare, requiring only about 10 minutes of prep time and no cooking.
+It utilizes convenience items that can be found at your local grocery store, including packaged coleslaw mix and canned pineapple.

-2. Tangy and sweet: The combination of sweet pineapple, crunchy cabbage and carrots, and tangy dressing creates a unique flavor experience that will leave your guests wanting more.
+• Tangy and sweet: Sweet pineapple, crunchy cabbage, and carrots, paired with a tangy dressing, create a unique flavor experience that will leave your guests wanting more.

 Pineapple Coleslaw Ingredients